smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-post-data.md

 This tutorial is configured to get the country name, capital, and currency from [countries.trevorblades.com](https://countries.trevorblades.com/) in one request.
 For a detailed explanation of the code example, read the [Explanation](#explanation) section.

 - Open `Functions-request-config.js`.
 The `args` value is `["JP"]` to fetch information about Japan.
 You can adapt `args` to retrieve information about other countries as well.
 Read the [Trevorblades API docs](https://github.com/trevorblades/countries) to get the list of supported countries.
 For more information about the request config file, read the [request config explanation](#functions-request-configjs).
 - Open `Functions-request-source.js` to analyze the JavaScript source code.
-Read the [source code explanation](#functions-request-sourcejs) for a more detailed explanation about the source code file.
+Read the [source code explanation](#functions-request-sourcejs) for a more detailed explanation of the source code file.

 ### Simulation